grushkom/cs143finalproj/README.md

 ### PiViewer

 PiViewer is an localhost HTML/CSS/JS interface for streaming Google Cardboard - compatible livestream from the RPi camera.
 The Local IP address for accessing picam is [http://171.20.11.10/html/PiViewer/](http://171.20.11.10/html/PiViewer/).

+### servoPWM

+ServoPWM is a folder with files that control the servo.
+It does so using Python, and specifically its library

 ## Problem Statement